-The Elementary Education program has specific requirements for admission to the major that can be found here.
+The Elementary Education program has specific requirements for admission to the major.

 For School of Professional Studies programs, with 78\ approved semester hours, students apply to the major and once accepted, join a group (cohort) of no more than 20 students.
 Each cohort completes the remaining classes together, providing mutual support and motivation.